aparajits814/Microservices_ticketbooking/README.md

 * Release seats when payment expires
 * Mark a booking as failed when payment cannot be completed
 * Ignore duplicate payment events
-* Mark booking as success and seat as confirmed for a payment success event
+* Reconcile an already successful payment when booking confirmation temporarily fails

 ### Optimistic and Pessimistic Concurrency Control